 Abashiri Prison Museum

-One of the museum’s most remarkable highlights is the Cell Block and Central Guard House, designated as an Important Cultural Property.
-Five wooden wings radiate outward from a central watchtower, allowing guards to monitor all hallways at once—a unique design from the Meiji period.
-This is the oldest existing wooden radial prison building in the world, and the only one of its kind still standing in Japan.
-The complex once housed 226 cells, and some of them are open to visitors, allowing for an immersive, first-hand look into the life of a Meiji-era prisoner.
+The centerpiece is the Cell Block and Central Guard House, an Important Cultural Property.
+Five wooden wings radiate from a central watchtower, letting a single guard monitor all corridors.
+It is the world’s oldest surviving wooden radial prison and the only one in Japan.
+Some of the 226 cells are open to visitors, offering a glimpse into prisoner life.

 - Address